 A Message From Your President

-My name is Nate Brodsky and I am the 2020 Interfraternity Council President.
-On behalf of the entire Penn State IFC, I am excited to welcome you to our new website.
+on behalf of the entire Penn State IFC, I’d like to welcome you to our website.

 About the IFC

 The Interfraternity Council is the governing body for the 37 Fraternity chapters at the Pennsylvania State University.
 The executive board is comprised of 11 affiliated members of these fraternities and serves to unify and oversee operations related to the actions and events held by the members of the Interfraternity Council.